jonmadethis/cardano-get-redeemers/README.md

 A Python tool for fetching and analyzing redeemer data from Cardano smart contracts using the Blockfrost API and PyCardano utilities.

+This script makes it easy to pull and inspect the data that Cardano smart contracts use when they spend funds.
+It connects to the Blockfrost API and uses PyCardano utilities to fetch every redeemer submitted to a given script address.
+Along with the raw redeemer data you get details on CPU steps and memory usage, the transaction inputs carrying each redeemer, and a summary of script performance.
+You can use it to debug complex on-chain interactions, verify that your Plutus logic is working as expected, or gather metrics for optimization.

 ## Features

 - ✅ Fetch UTXOs from Cardano smart contract addresses